Newborn Baby Vaccines - Side Effects, Precautions & Soothing Tips

+Do you know that vaccinations are quite important for your 0-12 months baby’s healthy growth and development?
 Once you have your tiny little bundle of joy wrapped up in your arms, the doctors will take him/her away for countless vaccines, which are necessary.
 In the first 24 hours of your baby, he/she will be immunized with a number of vaccines.
-It will be hard to see your baby get an vaccine injection but that is important to protect your child against any sort of virus and diseases.
+It will be hard to see your baby get a vaccine injection but that is important to protect your child against any sort of virus and disease.
+So you must know what are the first few vaccinations that are important for your child.
+[Check - Baby Immunization Vaccines for 0-5 Years Child]

 - Vitamin K injection: This isn’t a vaccine but more of a vitamin-dose administered through an injection.
 It has become a standard procedure to give babies this dose soon after birth, as Vitamin K plays a significant role in blood clotting.
 A small percentage of babies are at the risk of suffering from Vitamin K deficiency resulting in bleeding or even internal hemorrhage.
 In order to avoid this, babies are given a shot of Vitamin K soon after birth